zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ## VI Design Decisions

-### A: On not Supporting Fold Expressions without Initial Value
+### A: On not Supporting Fold Expressions without Default Expression

-A fold expression without initial value would look like `( C ?
+A fold expression without default expression would look like `( C ?
 E : ... )`.
 However, this notation leads to confusion since it is unclear what to do with the n-th condition `C(N)`  in case `sizeof...(C)` and `sizeof...(E)` is equal to `N`.

 This case can be expressed with less confusion by `( C ?
 E : ... : std::unreachable())`.

 The only advantage of  `( C ?
 E : ... )` compared to `( C ?
 E : ... : std::unreachable())` would be that in the first case the compiler would not call `C(N)` whereas in the second case the compiler has to call `C(N)` in case it may have side effects even though the result is not used anymore.

-However, this slight difference may not be worth the additional confusion and the fold expression without initial value could be added in any later C++ standard version if needed.
+However, this slight difference may not be worth the additional confusion and the fold expression without default expression could be added in any later C++ standard version if needed.

 ## VII Revision History

 * Revision 1:
   * Initial proposal
 * Revision 2:
+  * Rename 'initial value' to 'default expression'
   * Remove proposal for ternary fold without initial value
   * Proposal to relax void handling on conditional operator
   * Include usage of Unreachable Code proposal P0627R3 [[4]](#4-function-to-mark-unreachable-code-httpswg21linkp0627r3)
   * Enhancing examples with throw in last argument of ternary expression